 Keep Your Ends Trimmed

 It depends on YOUR hair how often you need a trim.
-If you notice the following signs, then it’s time for a fresh trim:
+If you notice the following signs, then it’s time for one:

 - Increased tangles and knots

 - See-through ends

 This is the time of year where you see many naturals taking advantage of protective styling.
 Why is that?
 Like we discussed above, the cold weather can strip your hair of its moisture and lead to brittle, weaker strands.

 Doing a protective style will help you maintain healthy natural hair since your ends will be tucked away and prevent damage.
 It’s also a great way to cut down on how often you manipulate your hair.